 Strong governance is essential to the Fund continuing to be a successful savings vehicle that provides good value for members.
-The Trustees recognise that this requires not only the right resources but also the right Board culture, including a commitment to challenge and debate, knowledge and learning and ongoing assessment of effectiveness.
-Additionally, the Trustees regularly take time away from routine operations to examine emerging best practices and ways of providing better value for members and challenge the advisers in the guest to improve outcomes.
-This includes updates on developments in the market and in legislation that might impact on the Fund and learning about new funds to consider for inclusion.
+The Trustees recognise that this requires not only the right resources but also the right Board culture, including a commitment to challenge and debate, to increase knowledge and learning and to undertake ongoing assessments of effectiveness.

+Additionally, the Trustees regularly take time away from routine operations to examine emerging best practices, new investment ideas, ways of providing better value for members and to challenge the advisers in the quest to improve outcomes.
+This includes updates on developments in the market and in legislation that might impact on the Fund.